Vrezhhakobyan1/Vrezhhakobyan1/README.md

 ## About me
 I am very confident about the knowledge I have and I treat work responsibly․ I do my tasks on time and I have great interests to develop in the field of testing.
 I think automation is important in testing.
-I have started learning Java and I already have basic knowledge.
+I have started learning JavaScript and I already have basic knowledge.
 I'm sure that soon I'll be able to write autotests.
 I worked as a Presenter(tester), where I tested products and projects prior to their presentation.
 I can switch from one programming language to another.